cmolder/Pythia/experiments/README.md

 1. Create a degree sweep over the set of prefetchers, using [prefetcher_degree_sweep.py condor](#prefetcher_degree_sweep.py-condor)
 2. Run the degree sweep.
 3. Evaluate the degree sweep to get the best degree for each prefetcher combination, using [prefetcher_degree_sweep.py eval](#prefetcher_degree_sweep.py-eval)
-3. Create a zoo sweep, filtering on the best degrees from the degree sweep, using [prefetcher_zoo.py condor](#prefetcher_zoo.py-condor) with the `--best-degree-csv` flag.
+3. Create a zoo sweep, filtering on the best degrees from the degree sweep, using [prefetcher_zoo.py condor](#prefetcher_zoo.py-condor) with `path.degree_csv` inside the sweep config file.
     - The idea of doing another zoo sweep separately is to reduce the amount of extraneous per-PC statistics, per-address statistics, and trace files generated, since we are only considering the best degree.
 4. Run the zoo sweep.
 5. Evaluate the zoo sweep to get results for each (tuned) prefetcher combination, using [prefetcher_zoo.py eval](#prefetcher_zoo.py-eval).